VAT Tax in Poland – A Brilliant Construction, Dangerous in Practice

 And when the refund finally arrives—or when the denial arrives—it turns out the battle is only beginning.

-How We Can Help
+VAT Tax in Poland — How We Help

-We fight for VAT refunds—because your money is yours, even when the state pretends otherwise.
+We fight for VAT refunds — because your money is yours, even when the state pretends otherwise.

-We defend against penalties and criminal charges—because an error in VAT need not mean the end of a company or the end of liberty.
+We defend against penalties and criminal charges — because an error in VAT need not mean the end of a company or the end of liberty.

-Since 2006, we have advised entrepreneurs on VAT matters—from simple questions about rates, through complex international transactions, to defense in fiscal-criminal proceedings.
-We know that VAT is not a tax one can ignore and hope for luck.
+Since 2006, we have advised entrepreneurs on VAT matters in Poland—from simple questions about rates, through complex international transactions, to defense in fiscal-criminal proceedings.
+Our expertise covers:

 VAT was meant to be a tax neutral to the entrepreneur.
 It has become the tax at which the entrepreneur must be most vigilant.
 Our task is to ensure that vigilance proves sufficient.